 Dan Young is a partner and CEO at

 .
 He has nearly 15 years of experience in the areas of digital forensics and incident response.
-Prior to QuoLab, Young was involved with the U.S. Department of Defense and United States Air Force in several digital forensics analyst positions.
+Prior to QuoLab, Young was involved with the U.S. Department of Defence and United States Air Force in several digital forensics analyst positions.
 He has a unique perspective in working with the human side of cybersecurity, and is passionate about bridging the gap between separate entities in order to promote collaboration and information sharing.

 Connected Healthcare Infographic

 As the organizers of National Cybersecurity Month, the National Cybersecurity Alliance has provided a number of text and image resources to share and distribute freely.
 This one is particularly relevant to this week’s theme, and contains helpful tips to keep devices and data safe this October and beyond.
 Topics include vendor evaluation, password strength, and software updates, three